nyguerrillagirl/100-days-of-code/log.md

 |22.
 System Design [Book]|12/10/2024| | * |
 |23.
 Strangers in Their Own Land [Book]|12/9/2024| | * |

+### Day 94: December 29, 2024 (Sunday)
+- Topic to Explore: How to create and use Python virtual environments
+  - write-up prepared
+  - Topic to Explore: Taipy -> Still could not get this to work
+  - write-up prepared
+- Data Camp -
+  - Intermediate Python

 ### Day 93: December 28, 2024 (Saturday)
 - Checking out Taipy again.
 - Data Camp -
   - Intermediate Python
   - Introduction to Data Visualization with Plotly Course
   - NumPy Practice
-- Continued working on Module 2/4 in Course 3/8 [Connect and Protect] in Google Cybersecurity Professional Certificate
+- Completed working on Module 2/4 in Course 3/8 [Connect and Protect] in Google Cybersecurity Professional Certificate

 ### Day 92: December 27, 2024 (Friday)